 First Lutheran Church of West Seattle

-Above all, our mission or purpose for existence is to worship, and to confess, witness to, and serve the Triune God, Father, Son, and Holy Spirit, proclaimed in Holy Scripture, according to the Lutheran Confessions (1529-1580) under the direction of the Evangelical Lutheran Church in America.
+Above all, our mission or purpose for existence is to worship, confess, witness to, and serve the Triune God, Father, Son, and Holy Spirit, proclaimed in Holy Scripture, according to the Lutheran Confessions (1529-1580).

 Included in this primary mission are the following emphases:

 Honor the historical liturgies, upholding the apostolic faith and practice, and seasons of the liturgical year.

 Honor the sacrament of Christ's Holy Supper, celebrating it at every Sunday liturgy and other church appointed days throughout the year, with bread and wine, extending it to all who are baptized and believe in Jesus Christ as our Savior, including infants and members of other Christian denominations.

 Honor the music of the great hymnody of the Church, seeing in it a richness that properly matches the grandeur of the apostolic faith.

 In our congregation we:

 Honor the authority of the Holy Office of parish pastor and support its primary work of promoting, protecting, and proclaiming God's Law and Gospel in its written, spoken, and visible forms.

 Honor the rigorous study of the details and complexities of Holy Scripture under the instruction of the parish pastor.